Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work

-\textbf{Burnout.} Mental health struggles were experienced by many workers across different sectors during the pandemic for reasons such as lack of space to work at home, no access to friends or family, upset to routine, lack of privacy, income instability, etc~\cite{hayes2021perceived, jimenez2021impact, galanti2021work, wang2021achieving}.
+Mental health struggles were experienced by many workers across different sectors during the pandemic for reasons such as lack of space to work at home, no access to friends or family, upset to routine, lack of privacy, income instability, etc~\cite{hayes2021perceived, jimenez2021impact, galanti2021work, wang2021achieving}.
 These concerns were also present for the participants in our study.
 As one participant put it when asked whether they felt burnt out: ``All the fucking time'' (P32); many participants agreed.

-Participants struggled with work-life balance for four primary reasons: (1) feeling like they needed to be online constantly to respond to clients, (2) feeling pressure to constantly look for opportunities to create content (e.g., while engaged in daily life activities), (3) feeling they could not take a break or vacation for fear of not earning income, and (4) experiencing altered perceptions of themselves due to time spent online (e.g., viewing other people's edited or stylized bodies).
+Participants struggled with work-life balance for four primary reasons.
+First, workers felt like they needed to be online constantly to respond to clients.
+Second, and relatedly, workers felt they could not take a break or vacation for fear of not earning income.
+In order to get these breaks they felt they needed to ``make up excuses or say I was out of signal to try to [get] some breaks and time'' (P27).

-P1 describes how the shift to online work led to worse work-life balance for the first three reasons. \begin{quote} ``...the constant unpaid interactions with clients that were a lot more time wasting even than in-person work, because it's more accessible to talk to camgirls or content makers than escorts on escorting platforms.
-The constant work of it all, I ended up always being on the lookout for opportunities for filming, even if you're out doing something else you might think, oh this would look good, this might sell, I feel like my mind was always on it and I ended up focusing so much on it.
-And it was frustrating because even though I did see progress it wasn't the progress I was hoping for after a month or two of working that hard.
-That was quite tough.''
-(P1) \end{quote}
+Third, workers felt pressure to constantly look for opportunities to create content (e.g., while engaged in daily life activities).
+For example, P1 describes that they ``ended up always being on the lookout for opportunities for filming, even if you're out doing something else you might think, oh this would look good, this might sell, I feel like my mind was always on it and I ended up focusing so much on it.''